 Medication may be given to slow the rapid heart rate and change the atrial flutter to a normal rhythm.
 These medications may include:

 Other medications called antiarrhythmics may be used to change the rhythm back to normal.
 They may also help your heart maintain a normal rhythm.
-Some such medications include:

 An external defibrillator is applied to the chest.
-It uses electrical current to shock the heart back to its normal rhythm.
+It uses an electrical current to shock the heart back to its normal rhythm.